 Grandma was very proud of her bow fronted cabinet, displaying a collection of bone china and crystal (I still have her gorgeous crystal salad bowl).
 She always had vases of fresh flowers, and often wore a spray of boronia or lily-of-the-valley in her lapel.
 In winter a cheerful fire welcomed the many old friends and family members who came to call.
 My father kept her supplied with firewood.

 She wore a watch of chunky gold links, and a beautiful gold bar brooch with a miniature bell.
+The watch was inherited by my sister.

 Her favourite handbag was a square, leopard print model from which she would produce her miniature bottle of Evening in Paris perfume, and a giant Crown mint for us if we were lucky.
 I’m sure she bought those mints for what she perceived as their royal connection.
 As I was writing this story my niece posted a photo of the handbag.
 My great-niece had just taken it to school for history day!